Zakir Husain: Presidential election

+Zakir Hussain, then President of India, Narayan Prasad Shukla and Mishri Lal Gangwal, former Chief Minister of Madhya Bharat, during Indore visit.

 Husain was sworn in on 13 May 1967.
 In a memorable inaugural address, while dedicating himself to the service of the Indian nation and its civilization, Husain said The whole of Bharat is my home and its people are my family.
 The people have chosen to make me the head of this family for a certain time.
 It shall be my earnest endeavour to seek to make this home strong and beautiful, a worthy home for a great people engaged in the fascinating task of building up a just and prosperous and graceful life.

 Husain was the first Muslim and the first governor of a state to be elected President of India.
 Husain's election was challenged before the Supreme Court of India on the grounds that the result of the election had been affected by undue influence exerted by the Prime Minister.
 The election petition filed by Baburao Patel was however dismissed by the court.
 During his presidential tenure, Husain led state visits to Canada, Hungary, Yugoslavia, USSR and Nepal.
 Husain, who had an interest in roses, is credited with having introduced several new varieties in the Mughal Gardens of the Rashtrapati Bhavan and building a glass conservatory for its collection of succulents.

-Author
+Author and translator

 Husain wrote extensively in Urdu and also translated several books into that language.
 His translations include Friedrich List's National System of Economics, Edwin Cannan's Elements of Economics and Plato's Republic.
 He also wrote extensively on education in books such as Aala Taleem, Hindustan me Taleem ki az Sar-E-Nau Tanzeem, Qaumi Taleem and Taleemi Khutbat and on Urdu poets Altaf Hussain Hali in Hali: Muhibb-e-Watan and Mirza Ghalib in Intikhab-e-Ghalib.
 Husain wrote several stories for children which he published under a nom de plume.
 These include Uqab aur Doosri Kahaniyan and stories translated into English and published under The Magic Key series by Zubaan Books.
 Capitalism: An Essay in Understanding is a series of lectures he delivered at the Delhi University in 1946.
 His convocation addresses were published in 1965 as The Dynamic University.
 As President of India, Husain headed a committee to celebrate the Ghalib Centenary in 1969 which recommended the establishment of the Ghalib Institute as a memorial to Ghalib whereas the Ghalib Academy in Delhi was inaugurated by Husain in 1969.